Meet the candidates at town hall forums

 Museum shows film ‘Sea Island Secrets’

 Beaufort History Museum is celebrating the first day of spring with a special showing of “Sea Island Secrets,” a documentary about Lowcountry islands.
 The movie features outdoorsman Gibbes McDowell and archeologist Chester De Pratter in this full-length film produced by Mike Hudson.
-McDowell, De Pratter, and Hudson will all be on hand for a Q&A following the film.
+McDowell, De Pratter, and Hudson will all be on hand for a Q&A following the film, and for conversation before, with wine and hors d’oeuvres.
 Reception at March 20, 6 p.m., viewing at 7 p.m.
 Cost is $10 members, $15 non-members.

 St. Patty’s Golf tourney benefits search, rescue